 WHAT IS THERE TO DO WHEN I VISIT?

 4 night/5 day itinerary suggestion.
 Start each day with an inn-credible Blue Ridge breakfast at the Claiborne House including fresh fruit, juice, coffee, eggs, French toast topped with red ripe juicy strawberries and sausage or maybe blueberry pancakes and thick smokey bacon.

 - Day 1 Check in, wander our beautiful grounds or sit by the pond, relax on the porch with an iced cold tea or soda.
 Dine at El Rio Mexican Grill on our corner (full bar), or walk to Hema’s Italian one block away (no alcohol).
 Then wander a couple blocks to The Harvester Performance Center for some live music (big name bands and performers play weekly).

 - Day 2 Wine Tasting at Mountain Wineries – we recommend Chateau Morrisette Winery and Villa Appalaccia for magnificent views from The Blue Ridge Parkway and fantastic food.
-Chateau Morrisette is located 1 hour scenic drive from us up on the BRP at Mile Post 171 and Villa Appalaccia just one mile from that at MP 170.
+Chateau Morrisette is located 1 hour scenic drive from us up on the BRP at Mile Post 171 and Villa Appalaccia just one mile from that at MP 170 (or we pack you a romantic picnic).

 - Day 3 Prepare your heart strings as you visit National D-Day Memorial in Bedford, placed in Bedford as they lost more men per capita than any other place in the USA.
 Bedford Boys was the book written about this brave community; the movie Saving Private Ryan made after these boys.
 Enjoy dinner in an old train depot the Olde Liberty Station for fantastic food and the award winning cheesecake.
 Or stop at Homestead Creamery on the way home in Burnt Chimney for fresh home churned ice cream (no additives) you can see the dairy cows out back.
 Bedford is a 50 minute drive, Homstead Creamery is a 10 minute drive.

 Please see our sites of interest page for more information on places to visit, here’s a sampling – these are day tripping sites (not in our town):

 MAKE MUSICAL MEMORIES HEADING EAST ON THE CROOKED ROAD – CLICK HERE FOR A RECOMMENDED ITINERARY